psto/episteme/economics.md

 * Most economics is speculation without stakes.
 * Observe the underlying incentives.
   * Who profits the most?
-  * Who suffers the most consequences directly from one’s actions?
+  * Who suffers the most consequences directly from one's actions?
   * How to \(re\)align the incentive structures?
 * There is always an opportunity cost \(even if good things happen\).
 Always ask:
   * "What is the trade-off?"